Reflections for the 30th Week in Ordinary Time 2011/2020**

 Sts.
 Simon and Jude, pray for us.

-Saturday of the Thirtieth Week of Ordinary Time
+Saturday of the 30th Week in Ordinary Time

 It was a wise person who once said: Sometimes it is better to keep your mouth shut and let people think you are a nitwit that it is to open it and prove it.
 Ah, yes!